Skip to content

 Good to know:

 • You can have a private consultation to access public treatment.
-This is useful for those who want to be assessed sooner than the public wait time of 3-4 months.
+This is useful for those who may want to be assessed sooner.

 • You can also access privately-funded treatment while on the waiting list for publicly-funded treatment.
 You are only removed from the waiting list if you achieve a successful pregnancy.